mwaeckerlin/dockindock/README.md

 Note: The image must either be started with option `--privileged` or with `-v /var/run/docker.sock:/var/run/docker.sock`.

+Prefered solution is to use `-v /var/run/docker.sock:/var/run/docker.sock`.
+With `--priviledged` you gain access to upper layer operation system.
+With mounting `/var/run/docker.sock` you still get access to all other docker images.

 Build:

     docker build --rm --force-rm -t mwaeckerlin/dockindock .

 Run:

   1. run the docker container that contains sub docker containers:

         docker run -d --privileged --name dockindock -p 80:80 mwaeckerlin/dockindock